Wisconsin Backpacking

 CAMPING TYPE

 The next segments of the IAT in the Southern Kettle Moraine are the Stoney Ridge Segment, Eagle Segment, and the Scuppernong Segment.
-There’s a few more camping opportunities on these segments, with two great shelters, Pinewoods Campground, and the nearby Ottawa Lake Campground.
+There are a few more camping opportunities on these segments, with two great shelters, Pinewoods Campground, and the nearby Ottawa Lake Campground.

 Park a car at the Pinewoods campground and shuttle drive back to the Emma Carlin Trailhead.
-Hike 1.25-miles to reach the Kettle Moraine Forest Headquarters and stop and see the museum.
+Hike 1.25 miles to reach the Kettle Moraine Forest Headquarters and stop and see the museum.
 Fill up with water and continue on the Stony Ridge Segment to Highway 59.
 Across the highway begin the Eagle Segment.
-Fill up with water at the Highway 67 Trailhead and then cross 67 and climb the spur trail to Shelter #1 for a total day-one hike of 9.5-miles.
+Fill up with water at the Highway 67 Trailhead and then cross 67 and climb the spur trail to Shelter #1.

 Stony Ridge Segment Trail Article